-The teaching/learning activities will be:
+The theaching/learning activities will be:

 - Lectures (face-to-face in the classroom): theoretical background and basic examples will be taught. - Seminars (face-to-face in the classroom): seminars where practical exercises will be discussed among students, guided by the instructor.
-These activities require previous preparation by the student. - Individual quizzes during the last half an hour of the seminar.
-Only quizzes from students attending their seminar subgroup will be graded. - Team work in the 3 practical cases carried out during lectures (see calendar).
-It is required to bring a laptop per team for the last 2 cases.
-You can obtain additional points to raise your final grade (up to 5%). - Independent work outside the classroom, individual or in teams.
+These activites require previous preparation by the student. - Individual quizzes during the last half an hour of the seminar.
+Only quizzes form students attendeing their seminar will be graded. - Team work in some practical cases carried out during lectures. - Independent work outside the classroom, individual or in teams.